zonkyio/embedded-database-spring-test/README.md

 ### Common Configuration

 The `@AutoConfigureEmbeddedDatabase` annotation can be used for some basic configuration, advanced configuration requires properties or yaml files.
-The following configuration keys are used by all providers:
+The following configuration keys are honored by all providers:

 ```properties
 zonky.test.database.provider=zonky # Provider used to create the underlying embedded database, see the documentation for the comparision matrix.